charliemeyer2000/cra-template-cgm/template/README.md

 ```

 It is highly recommended to use Redux DevTools with this store, simply download the extension from the Google Chrome Store and it will automatically connect to the store.
 You may then view the state of the store and dispatch actions to the store from the extension.

+When you first create this React app using `npx create-react-app my-app --template cgm`, you will get an error saying "Store does not have a valid reducer."
+This is because there is no "user" reducer.
+Do not worry - if you add a reducer for "user" in the store.js file, the error will go away.
+If you do not end up using Redux, just delete the store, delete the import in index.js, and delete the Provider in index.js.

 #### assets